tgjohnst/applebasic_exploration/README.md

 **I have included a very helpful AppleScript that automates this whole routine so you don't have to know the terminal commands below.
 The applescript is located at `make_disk_image.scpt`.**

+![Applescript Usage animated GIF](images/applescript_usage.gif)

 The script can be run from any clone of this repository on a mac.
 Java is required in order for the script to run.

-![Applescript Usage animated GIF](images/applescript_usage.gif)

-If you don't use the applescript, you can use the commandline below:
+**If you don't use the applescript, you can use the commandline below.
+Otherwise, skip to the next section**

 ### Adding images on top of DOS w/ Integer BASIC
 ```